francho/coderetreat-es6/README.md

 `git clone https://github.com/francho/coderetreat-es6.git`

-Install the dependencies with:
+Install the dependencies with [yarn](https://yarnpkg.com):

 `yarn install`

+## Usage

 Code, enjoy, learn, throw out your code and repeat ;)

-## Usage

-You must write your javascript code in `./src/` folder and your tests in `./test/` folder.
+You must write your javascript code in `./src/` folder and your tests in `./test/` folder (see sample code).

 ### Run all tests once